-The Town of Southington in conjunction with the Commission of DisAbilities has established a Special Needs Registry at the Southington Police Department Dispatch Center to assist residents with special needs in the event of emergency or evacuation.
+The Town of Southington in conjunction with the Southington Commission for Persons with Disabilities has established a Special Needs Registry at the Southington Police Department Dispatch Center to assist residents with special needs in the event of emergency or evacuation.
 This includes but is not limited to events such as floods, fire, severe winter storms, etc. Some examples of needs are residents with wheelchair or mobility issues and/or residents that require oxygen on a daily basis.
 Detailed information is contained on the registration forms.

-Due to the importance for our residents with special needs and to ensure our residents that their information will only be used in the event of an emergency, the Southington Commission on DisAbilities follows the HIPAA (Health Insurance Portability and Accounting Act) privacy laws in accordance with not releasing information to any individual not required to have such information.
+Due to the importance for our residents with special needs and to ensure our residents that their information will only be used in the event of an emergency, the Southington Commission for Persons with Disabilities follows the HIPAA (Health Insurance Portability and Accounting Act) privacy laws in accordance with not releasing information to any individual not required to have such information.

 What is the 911 Special Needs Registry?

-A speical needs registry is a database that contains information that will assist emergency responders when responding to an emergency at the home of individuals who have special needs.
+A special needs registry is a database that contains information that will assist emergency responders when responding to an emergency at the home of individuals who have special needs.

 Is this the same as the state 911 Information?